 - List all books of an author and mark them as ‘wanted’.

-Package Center > Settings > Package Sources > and adding “http://packages.synocommunity.com/”.
+Package Center > Settings > Package Sources and adding https://packages.synocommunity.com/.
 Once that resource has been added, search the package center for Docker.
-Once Docker has been installed, navigate to the registry tab, and search for LazyLibrarian.
-There are many builds of this program but we use the Thraxis version so that we could setup a virtual library.
-Select it and click Download.
+Once Docker has been installed, run it and navigate to the registry tab to search for LazyLibrarian.
+There are many different builds of this program but we suggest the Thraxis build since it also contains Calibre, which can be used to setup a virtual library.
+Once you find the one you would like, select it and click download it.

-Environment is where variable are set that are needed to allow the container to run.
-For the container to run properly and be able to access the directories created above, it must be given user permissions.
-To do this, use Putty or an equivalent program to SSH into your NAS to obtain the Personal User ID (PUID) and Personal Group ID (PGID) of the NAS.
+Environment is where variables are set that are needed to allow the container to run.
+For the container to run properly and to access and modify the directories, it must be given user permissions.
+It is good practice to create a new user that is used exclusively for running the container.
+This user needs read/write privileges to the Docker’s

 Enter the IP address of your NAS in Putty, select the SSH radio button, and click Open.